 The last plate served was a few pastries – madeleines and caneles.
 I find madeleines a bit boring, so I only had a bite of one.
 The canele on the other hand, I really liked.
 I had never had one before and I enjoyed the crisp outside and the custardy inside.

-At the end of the night the chef came to our table to ask how we liked the meal and how we were enjoying Paris, which I loved.
+At the end of the night the chef came to the table to ask how the meal was, which I loved.
 As a patron, it really makes me feel appreciated when the chef comes out of the kitchen to make sure I enjoyed their food.
 It ends the meal on the right note.

 Overall, Le Petit Bordelais was excellent.
 The food and wines were great, the John Dory was exceptionally good, and the atmosphere and friendliness of the staff added to the experience.
 I highly recommend it and would definitely go back myself if I’m ever in Paris again.